Robert Ashby

 Open Tuesday to Saturday, 12-5pm

-The second series turns the lens to the polished fronts of luxury cars, each one gleaming, bespoke, and adorned with plates that hint at names, jokes, or status symbols.
-Here, Ashby explores our apparent obsession with differentiation, admiration, and perhaps envy.
-The images highlight the humorous, sometimes ridiculous lengths we go to assert individuality and social status, while still revealing the deep human desire to be seen and valued.
+The second series sampled in the exhibition turns the lens to the polished fronts of luxury cars, each one gleaming and often marked with personalised number plates that hint at names, jokes, or status symbols.
+Here, Ashby explores an apparent obsession with differentiation, admiration, and perhaps envy.
+The images highlight the humorous, sometimes ridiculous lengths some go to assert individuality and social status, while revealing the deep human desire to be seen and valued.
 These works invite reflection on what we prize and why—and in that tension, they are both funny and profoundly telling.

 Support the artist